The beaches are what draw most people to the Canary Islands. Not us. My mother and I went for the Canaries’ secret side.

 And then, just like that, we were back on our ship and saying good-bye to the Canaries…

-Our Canary Island itinerary
+Our Canary Islands itinerary

 Our 2-week “Moroccan Gems and Canary Islands” cruise with Seabourn started in Lisbon and ended in Barcelona.
-These were our ports-of-call:

 - Lisbon (Portugal)